ofiwg/libfabric/man/fi_peer.3.md

 The ownership of structure field values and callback functions is similar to those defined for peer CQs, relative to owner versus peer ops.

+## fi_peer_rx_entry

+fi_peer_rx_entry defines a common receive entry for use between the owner and peer.
+The entry is allocated and set by the owner and passed between owner and peer to communicate details of the application-posted receive entry.
+All fields are only modifiable by the owner, except for the peer_context which is provided for the peer to use to save peer-specific information for unexpected message processing.
+Similarly, the owner_context can be used by the owner_context as needed for storing extra owner-specific information.

 ## fi_ops_srx_owner::get_msg_entry() / get_tag_entry()

 These calls are invoked by the peer provider to obtain the receive buffer(s)